-What makes the best Xbox FPS games in 2023?
-Impressive graphics or unique art design, diverse play styles, AI that are clever without being too complex are all imperative.
-Throw in an optional but fantastic storyline and you’ve got the recipe to success.
+When you’re diving into the best Xbox FPS games, you’ll likely find impressive graphics, diverse play styles, and AI enemies that are clever without being too complex are all imperative.
+Throw in an optional but fantastic storyline and you’ve got the recipe for an awesome shoot em’ up adventure.

 Here are the best Xbox FPS games: